TankaJahari/cyclistic.charliesun/README.md

 A combination of promoting Cyclistic’s fleet of electric bikes, using Cyclistic to commute, and focusing marketing and advertising resources on peak casual usage periods would make for a powerful campaign to sway casual users into becoming subscribing annual members.

+## Additional Comments

+### #nulls

+I identified approximately 550,000 null values for station names/IDs among annual members and around 350,000 for casual users.

+Annual members exhibit slightly more missing data in start_station compared to end_station, approximately 0.4% more.
+Ccasual users have fewer null values in start_station data, with a difference of about 14.6%.

+--While the pattern may not directly impact our current analysis, it could be relevant for future considerations.

+### #outliers

+I examined ride durations and found that 97.5% of rides last less than an hour (5,577,916 out of 5,718,880).
+It's not at all unlikely for users to use their bikes for longer than one hour, so I don't want to simply omit all rides past one hour.

+To filter out extreme cases, I implemented an eight-hour (480 minutes) cutoff, affecting only 10,674 rides (0.19%).
+Some of these rides extended to *multiple weeks*, which would greatly skew our analysis.

+I acknowledge that this is not the ideal or perfect method to determine outliers, and there are scientific ways to more precisely do so, but the sheer volume of observations (almost 6 million) led to my decision to use some more pragmatic decisions for this analysis.

+I played with methods like z-scores, interquartile range, and using the median absolute deviation, but I will first need to refresh and supplement my stats skills to effectively use these in future analyses.